 But I’m not most therapists.

-In 11 years of private practice, I have found that certain lengths of time work best for certain types of situations.
+After 11+ years in private practice, I have found that certain lengths of time work best for certain types of situations.
 Here’s my guide to what the best session lengths are for certain situations.

 So just how long do you need for a session?
 I say- that depends on a few things:

 Learn more about the different session lengths I offer my clients below:

 You can also grab the therapy session decision tree PDF to help you go through some simple questions to help you pick out the best length for where you are now.

 I have heard other therapists say that they couldn’t get anything done during a 30 minute session.
 But I say otherwise!
 These babies pack a punch and have a multitude of uses!
 They are perfect in the office, over the phone, or online for:

 - Seeing adolescents!
 They have short attention spans and it helps them to focus and feel good about what they do in session.